 Each provincial authority has its own tax or "mark-up" structure by which fees are levied on brewers' sales within that jurisdiction.
 These regulations may be changed from time to time, which may positively or negatively impact Big Rock's profitability.

-Effective August 5, 2016, the Alberta Government replaced the graduated mark-up rate structure with a flat-rate mark-up of \$1.25 per litre plus a new grant program for Alberta breweries, which would be administered by Alberta Agriculture and Forestry.
-In June 2018, a Trade Review panel ordered that the Alberta government's small brewers' grant program must be repealed or revised within six months, as it was found to put beer producers from other provinces at a competitive disadvantage in the Alberta market.
-On November 26, 2018, the Alberta government announced the cancellation of the ASBD grant program as of December 15, 2018 and a graduated mark-up system for Alberta producers of less than 50,000 hectolitres per year.
-As a result, the Alberta government imposed a significant tax increase on Big Rock's sales volumes with the revision.
-The Corporation will continue to work with the Alberta government in establishing a new mark-up structure that promotes the long-term growth and sustainability of breweries in Alberta, especially for those of the Corporation's size.
-In the interim, the Corporation has requested and expects to rely on the financial support from the Alberta government in order to support the Corporation's growth and operations in 2019.
-As Alberta is Big Rock's predominant market, future changes to this mark-up rate structure could have significant impacts on the Corporation's financial results.
+The beer tax structure in Alberta has changed six times in the last six years, contributing to market uncertainty and has impacted Big Rock's results in a corresponding manner.
+In particular, changes announced by the Government of Alberta in July 2016 replaced the former graduated tax rate structure with a flat tax rate of \$1.25 per litre and a grant program for Alberta small breweries.
+In June 2018, a trade review panel ordered that the Government of Alberta's small brewers' grant program must be repealed or revised within six months, as it was found to put beer producers from other provinces at a competitive disadvantage in the Alberta market.
+On November 26, 2018, the Government of Alberta announced the cancellation of the ASBD grant program, effective December 16, 2018, and a graduated net beer tax system for Alberta producers of less than 50,000 hectolitres per year.
+This change imposed a significant tax increase on Big Rock's sales volumes.